matthewnourse/pgtrace/README.md

 # pgtrace
-A stateful packet sniffer for PostgreSQL
+A stateful packet sniffer for PostgreSQL.
+See https://www.nplus1.com.au/postgresql-stateful-packet-sniffing/ for more info.